 At Decatur Family Eye Care, we provide comprehensive eye care for every member of the family.
-During the comprehensive eye exam at Decatur Family Eye Care, the health of your eyes will be fully evaluated.
+During your comprehensive eye exam at Decatur Family Eye Care, your eye health will be fully evaluated.
 Your doctor will evaluate the overall health of your eyes by screening you for eye diseases, some of which have no symptoms in the early stages.

-We recommend getting an eye exam at least once every 1 – 2 years, although this can vary depending on your age, risk factors, and whether you wear glasses or contact lenses.
-Some of the risk factors for adults include a family history of eye disease such as glaucoma and macular degeneration, diabetes or high blood pressure, previous eye injuries or surgery, taking certain medications, and more.
+We recommend getting an eye exam at least once every 1–2 years, although this can vary depending on your age, risk factors, and whether you wear glasses or contact lenses.
+Some of the risk factors for adults include a family history of eye diseases such as glaucoma and macular degeneration, diabetes or high blood pressure, previous eye injuries or surgery, taking certain medications, and more.

 Eye Exam and Consultation

 Your optometrist will consult with you about any current issues or symptoms you may be experiencing.
 They will also ask you questions about your work environment, medications you may be taking, any previous eye or vision problems, and your family history.

 A vision evaluation.

 Your optometrist will provide a vision evaluation as part of the comprehensive eye exam.
 Your doctor will measure your visual acuity by using a wall eye chart and a reading eye chart.
 The standard for distance and reading vision is 20/20.
 Depending on the results of your vision evaluation, your optometrist may prescribe eyeglasses or contact lenses.